AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-map-dashboard.md

 ![](images/peer-link-scope-link.png){width="800" align="left"}

-To simplify publishing of complex maps and topics that link to other topics in other maps, AEM Guides allows you to set the publishing context for each output preset.
+To simplify publishing of complex maps and topics that link to other topics in other maps, Adobe Experience Manager Guides allows you to set the publishing context for each output preset.

 The publishing context allows you to specify which topic has to be used from which map for publishing a specific output.
 Let's understand this with the help of an example — let's say you have four folders: sample a, sample b, sample c, and sample d.
 Each folder contains a DITA map — DITA map A, DITA map B, DITA map C, and DITA map D. Cross-map linking will happen when a topic in DITA map A links to a topic in DITA map B, C, or D. In the following screenshot, a sample concept topic contains links \(or references\) to files that are a part of other DITA maps.